-Though the church of God has traditionally emphasized His death over His birth, the prophecies concerning Christ's first advent are vitally important in establishing our faith in His second coming.
-Richard Ritenbaugh summarizes twelve Old Testament prophecies and their significance to us.
+Though the church of God has emphasized His death over His birth, the prophecies of Christ's first advent are vitally important in establishing our faith.

 The story of Ebed-Melech goes far beyond a historical vignette.
-Concluding his series, Charles Whitaker shows how the story is an allegory of God's grace to the Gentiles.
+His story is an allegory of God's grace to the Gentiles.